aerandir83/maglibrarian/docs/deployment.md

 # Deployment

-AutoLibrarian is designed to run in a Docker container.
+AutoLibrarian can be deployed using Docker (recommended) or run natively on a system with Python 3.

-## Docker Compose
+## Docker Compose (Recommended)

-The easiest way to run AutoLibrarian is using Docker Compose.
+The easiest and recommended way to run AutoLibrarian is using Docker Compose.
+This encapsulates the application and its dependencies, providing a consistent and isolated environment.

 ```yaml
 version: "3.8"